tucats/gopackages/bytecode/README.md

 repeated) to be compiled into an expression of the semantics of the operation, without having to have the string parsed and lexically analyized repeatedly.

-Bytecode can be generated explicitly (as in the first example below) or by using the compiler package which accepts text in a Go-like language called _Ego_ and generates bytecode.
+Bytecode can be generated explicitly (as in the first example below) or by using the expression package which accepts text in a Go-like expression language.
 Once the bytecode is generated, a runtime `Context` object is created which is used to manage the execution of a bytecode stream.
 This includes it's active symbol table, program counter, stack, etc. A `Context` is separate from the bytecode because the same bytecode could be executed on multiple threads, each with it's own `Context`.